In 1075 Emma de Gauder held this castle against the king

 when an offer whispers itself

 to life in the back of her head.
-Flesh was flesh;
+Flesh is flesh;

 even Christ gave